ckodser/ckodser.github.io/_posts/What_do_we_learn_from_inverting_CLIP_models.md

 layout: post
 title: What do we learn from inverting CLIP models?
 tags: Interpretability
+date: 2024-11-02 15:09:00
+description: summary of What do we learn from inverting CLIP models?
 categories: Summary
 thumbnail: assets/What_do_we_learn_from_inverting_CLIP_models/image16.png
+featured: true
 ---
 https://arxiv.org/pdf/2403.02580v1
 how to use CLIP as a text to image?